If you’re like us here at Eatability, you love pancakes. Waffles are good too, but pancakes…they are the best. End of discussion!

 359 Crown St, Surry Hills NSW 2010, Australia

 Bills reflects the sunny, jovial spirit of Australia and its easy, relaxed nature along with its food.
-Bill’s first opened in 1993, and became renowned for its breakfast, brunch, and lunch.
+It first opened in 1993, and became renowned for its breakfast, brunch, and lunch.

 Meals are served on large communal tables, where everybody is welcome.
 Their café is aesthetically pleasing and retro, being a popular spot for the hip millennials.